OzZaken/OzZaken/README.md

 ### Hi there 👋

-• 🔭 I’m currently working .
-- 🌱 currently learning Anguler.
+- 🌱 I’m currently learning Anguler.

 • 🧲 A people's person and a tech lover.
 Autodidact, ambitious, and a team player!